tsheeran1/Inst-RPI-in-VirtualBox-Mac/4-Start the VM and install OS.md

 # Start the VM and Install the OS that you just downloaded
+This version assumes we are doing a vanilla Debian install.
+The process is similar (use a different netinst iso file) for the Raspbery version

 ## Recap - At this point you should have:

+* Installed VirtualBox on your Host Mac
-* A file in your Downloads folder that looks like `2017-06-22-rpd-x86-jessie.iso` that you downloaded from RaspberryPi.org
+* `debian-9.3.0-amd64-xfce-CD-1.iso` that you downloaded from RaspberryPi.org sitting in your Downloads folder
-* A Debian VM configured in VirtualBox so you have a window that looks like this:
+* A Debian VM configured in VirtualBox (ideally following the previous instructions in this repository) so you have a window that looks like this:

 ![Screen9](https://user-images.githubusercontent.com/26580126/33409179-00bd6cce-d548-11e7-8f31-8fa99f4ef14a.png)